 The LT®1963A series are low dropout regulators optimized for fast transient response.
 The devices are capable of supplying 1.5A of output current with a dropout voltage of 340mV.
-Operating quiescent current is 1mA, dropping to < 1 μ A in shutdown.
+Operating quiescent current is 1mA, dropping to $<1\mu A$ in shutdown.
 Quiescent current is well controlled; it does not rise in dropout as it does with many other regulators.
 In addition to fast transient response, the LT1963A regulators have very low output noise which makes them ideal for sensitive RF supply applications.

 Output voltage range is from 1.21V to 20V.
-The LT1963A regulators are stable with output capacitors as low as $10\mu F$.
+The LT1963A regulators are stable with output capacitors as low as 10μF.
 Internal protection circuitry includes reverse battery protection, current limiting, thermal limiting and reverse current protection.
 The devices are available in fixed output voltages of 1.5V, 1.8V, 2.5V, 3.3V and as an adjustable device with a 1.21V reference voltage.
 The LT1963A regulators are available in 5-lead TO-220, DD, 3-lead SOT-223, 8-lead SO and 16-lead TSSOP packages.

-7, LTC and LT are registered trademarks of Linear Technology Corporation.
+∠7, LT, LTC, LTM, Linear Technology and the Linear logo are registered trademarks and ThinSOT is a trademark of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.
-Protected by U.S. Patents, including 6118263, 6144250.
+Protected by U.S. Patents including 6118263, 6144250.